jamos-tay/aeutils/quick_start.md

 ![Quick Start Layers](img/quickstartlayers.png)

+First, follow the steps in the [readme](README.md#user-installation) to install the plugin.

 ## Making a Looping Animation

 There's multiple ways to make a perfect loop, but how I do it is using the `loopOut()` expression.